 WHERE CAN you HAVE YOUR Wedding CEREMONY IN Yosemite National PARK?

-Yosemite weddings are nothing short of spectacular.
-It’s easily one of the best places to elope in the US and can even be a great option for for larger weddings.
-There’s really something for everyone here.
 One step into this majestic valley and you’ll see towering granite cliffs, stellar vistas, quiet forests, and thunderous waterfalls.
 It’s no wonder people have flocked to this valley for thousands of years.
-You’d be hard pressed to find a better site for an adventure on your big day.
+Yosemite weddings are always nothing short of spectacular.
+It’s easily one of the best places to elope in the US and can even be a great option for larger weddings.
+There’s really something for everyone here.
 So let’s break down where to have your ceremony based on the number of guests;

 ELOPEMENT VENUES: ELEVEN GUESTS OR LESS